Standing Buffalo Dakota Nation

 The Standing Buffalo Dakota Nation (Tataƞka Najiƞ Dakóta Oyáte) is a Dakota First Nations band government in southern Saskatchewan, Canada.
 The band controls a reserve at Standing Buffalo 78.

 History

 The band is named after Chief Standing Buffalo (Tatankanaje / Tataƞka Najiƞ), who succeeded his father as hereditary chief in 1871.
-His people were given permission to farm north of the Qu'Appelle Lakes, and their reserve was created in 1881.
-Despite only being allotted 80 acres per family, rather than the typical 640, the band became prosperous.
-By 1901, all households were considered self-sufficient.
-In 1907, the community's agricultural prosperity was wiped out by the revocation of government-owned hay land.
-The band's demands for an increase in acreage were not heard until 1956.
+His people received permission to farm north of the Qu'Appelle Lakes, and their reserve was established in 1881.
+Although they were only allotted 80 acres per family, which was significantly less than the typical 640, the band prospered.
+By 1901, all households achieved self-sufficiency.
+However, in 1907, the community's agricultural success was eradicated when the government revoked access to hay lands.
+The band's requests for increased acreage went unaddressed until 1956.